wu-lee/rushkoff-archive/docs/_articles/let-them-eat-blog.md

 I believe that the most dangerous thing about blogs to the status quo is that so many of them exist for reasons other than to make money.
 A thriving community of people who are engaged for free, to me, have a certain authority that people doing things for money don't.

 Writing a book for money is always suspect.
-(Disclosure to all: I have written books for

-I money and for free.)
-Writing it for free is very different-and might still be suspect, but

-for other reasons.
+(Disclosure to all: I have written books for money and for free.)
+Writing it for free is very different--and might still be suspect, but for other reasons.

 : What made the early Internet so very threatening to the mainstream media was not